conduktor/conduktor-docs/src/pages/changelog/Console-1.27.0.md

 - CONS-1659: We get an error in the UI if we create an Application Instance without any resources.
 - CUS-xxx: Several fixes around Teams Integration to support Teams workflow webhooks
 - CUS-398: Fixed a recent regression with Broker feature "Similar config" calculation
+- CUS-377: Fixed Kafka Connect client to use HTTP Proxy JVM configuration
+- CUS-368: Console doesn't override the client.id property anymore
+- Switching Kafka cluster from the Topic details page now redirects to the Topic List

 ## Deprecation Warning: Upcoming migration from Tags to Labels 💣
 With the introduction of the Self-service resource manifests, we brought customers a means to annotate all their resources with labels.
 Labels are more structured than the existing Conduktor tags, thereby allowing for more precise filtering capabilities, as can be seen in the Topic Catalog.